Skip to Content

 • Q: Why don’t I see cached token counts in my stats output?

 • A: Cached token information is only displayed when cached tokens are being used.
-This feature is available for API key users (Gemini API key or Google Cloud Vertex AI) but not for OAuth users (such as Google Personal/Enterprise accounts like Google Gmail or Google Workspace, respectively).
-This is because the Gemini Code Assist API does not support cached content creation.
+This feature is available for API key users (Qwen API key or Google Cloud Vertex AI) but not for OAuth users (such as Google Personal/Enterprise accounts like Google Gmail or Google Workspace, respectively).
+This is because the Qwen Code Assist API does not support cached content creation.
 You can still view your total token usage using the /stats command.

 Common error messages and solutions